jpoehls/zduck.com/_posts/2013/2013-03-22-substack-small-things-philosophy.md

 I ran across this interview the other day and I think substack communicates his "small things" philosophy well.
 Simply put, the UNIX philosophy works.
 Do one thing, do it well, and it will stand the test of time.

 _Paraphrased from the video._
 > If you want to be writing things that people will still be using in 20 years,
 > you've really gotta only do one thing.
 If you try to do other things, somebody else
 > will come along and do that one thing way better because they focused more.
-> So you're just kinda wasting your time by writing big things because they won't be
+> So you're just wasting your time by writing big things because they won't be
 > with us in the future.
 It's really wasted effort.

-<iframe src="http://player.vimeo.com/video/56219478" width="500" height="281" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe> <p><a href="http://vimeo.com/56219478">Substack - Small things</a> from <a href="http://vimeo.com/mikeal">mikeal</a> on <a href="http://vimeo.com">Vimeo</a>.</p>
+<div><iframe src="http://player.vimeo.com/video/56219478" width="500" height="281" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe> <p><a href="http://vimeo.com/56219478">Substack - Small things</a> from <a href="http://vimeo.com/mikeal">mikeal</a> on <a href="http://vimeo.com">Vimeo</a>.</p></div>